-I am a Licensed Mental Health Counselor with a private therapy practice in Spokane, WA, where I serve individuals, couples, and families.
+I am a certified in hypnotherapy and am a Washington State Registered Hypnotherapist.
+Please see the Hypnotherapy page for more information about that service.
 My education includes a Master's Degree in Counseling Psychology as well as a graduate degree in Special Education.
 I have specialized training in the treatment of anxiety disorders, particularly Post Traumatic Stress Disorder (PTSD) and depression.
 In addition, I have extensive post-graduate training, and experience, in working with adults who have Asperger's Syndrome, Attention Deficit Disorder (ADD) and individuals with other learning differences

 For the past 25 years I have worked as an Adult, Child & Family Therapist, Teacher, Consultant, and At-Risk Interventionist.
 I have provided consultation services and workshops in Western Washington since 1997 on Autism Spectrum Disorders, Mental Health and Disabilities, Positive Communication, and the Effects of Family Violence on emotional and physical development.

 I use a holistic and integrative approach to therapy; this means I fit the therapy to you, integrating various therapy methods to meet your needs.
 I frequently ask for your feedback about our work together so that we can make a change in course when necessary.
 I give homework so that you can practice the new behaviors or skills that you learn in the therapy room.
 The methods I use are client-centered, experiential, psychodynamic and cognitive/behavioral.
 I also have advanced training in using EMDR Therapy (Eye Movement Desensitization and Reprocessing) and make use of this therapy when it is appropriate to my client’s needs.